netgurru/casestudy-kops-project/Solution.md

                                         +-------------------------------------+
 ```

 Please note that the architecture diagram provides a high-level representation of the solution components and their interactions.
-The actual implementation details may vary based on your chosen platforms, cloud providers, and specific configurations.
+The actual implementation details may vary based on our chosen platforms, cloud providers, and specific configurations.
 It is recommended to refer to the official documentation and relevant resources for detailed instructions on setting up each component of the solution.